Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 sw-spine-001 [rocket-mlag-domain: master] #
 ```

-If one, or more BGP session is reported in an **Idle** state, reset BGP to re-establish the sessions:
+If one or more BGP session is reported in an **Idle** state, reset BGP to re-establish the sessions:
 ```bash
 sw-spine-001 [standalone: master] # clear ip bgp all
 ```